 PRO TIP: If you have already shopped for your wedding shoe, or at least know how high your wedding heels will be, bring a similar shoe!
 This will give you an idea of how the whole outfit will look like!

-Typically wedding dress shopping should start at 10-12 months before your wedding.
+Typically wedding dress shopping should start 10-12 months before your wedding.
 Choosing a wedding dress is not easy to finalize, and even if you are good at making decisions, it takes at least 6-8 months for it to get ready.
 It may need some alterations, which can take up some time as well.

 PRO TIP: Set a max number of bridal stores to visit.
 Shopping for dresses can be a great time and sometimes we might take longer to decide than expected, and it is ok.
 Setting the maximum number of bridal stores to visit will help you commit better.
-The more you go to many stores, the more you see, the HARDER it will be to decide.
+The more you go to many stores, the more you see, the HARDER it will decide.

 When you get to your appointment, it will be easier to print out instead of showing your phone on your Pinterest board.